mriise/smol-base-x/README.md

 Implementing `Base` will automatically generate a 256 byte LUT, which was chosen over a match statement based off of benchmarks in `benches/lut_vs_matches`

-this lib provides a macro for generating a match statement equivalent to a LUT, but is mostly useful for when dealing with non-ascii alphabets (which are currently unsupported).
+this lib provides a macro under unstable for generating a match statement equivalent to a LUT, but is mostly useful for when dealing with non-ascii alphabets (which are currently unmaintained).